-Ibach Lodge was built in 1955 originally serving as the camp's first-aid building and infirmary; this classic lodge-style structure was enlarged to its present size in 1962.
-Located just 850 ft from the camp entrance and only 150 ft from the main parking lot, Ibach Lodge has a full kitchen, large dining hall, two bathrooms (one w/shower), a living room with metal fireplace, and sleeping accommodations up to 36 people.
+Ibach Lodge was built in 1955 originally serving as the camp's first-aid building and infirmary; this classic ski-lodge structure was enlarged to its present size in 1962.
+Located just down the driveway from the camp entrance and only 150ft from the main parking lot, Ibach Lodge has a semi-commercial kitchen, large dining room with picnic table seating, two bathrooms (one w/shower), a living room full of leather couches and a metal fireplace, and sleeping accommodations for up to 38 people.

-Murray Lodge was relocated here from SF Bay's Treasure Island in 1950 and enlarged to include a second-floor bunkroom.
+Murray Lodge was relocated from SF Bay's Treasure Island in 1950 and enlarged to include a second-floor bunkroom.
 Set among the trees overlooking Chubb Lake, Murray Lodge provides visitors with more secluded accommodations.
-It is equipped with a small kitchen and dining area, a 1/2 bath, stone fireplace, bunks for a sleeping capacity of 16, and plenty of nostalgia among the knotty-pine log walls.
+It is equipped with a small kitchen and dining area, a 1/2 bath, stone fireplace, bunks for a sleeping capacity of 14, and plenty of nostalgia among the knotty-pine log walls.

 Adirondack Cabins are individual four-person cabins complete with lighting and power outlets.
 Located on both sides of the parking lot, they can be used by smaller groups.
 Mattresses are available in limited supply.
-No cooking or heating is allowed indoors.
+Indoor cooking and heating are forbidden!

 Campsites for those wishing to enjoy the great outdoors, three popular locations are available.

 The most secluded, Gold Rush is located across Chubb Lake and receives the first rays of the morning sun.
-The more popular sites, 49'er and Drexler Flat are a short walk from parking, have a winter water supply system that will not freeze, and plenty of surface area for tents.
+The more popular sites, 49'er and Drexler Flat are a quarter-mile walk from the parking lot through the woods, have a winter water supply system that will not freeze, and plenty of surface area for tents.